jk45054/CTF-writeups/Crowdstrike-AdversaryQuest-2022/Tabloid Jackal/3 Password/README.md

 }
 ```

-Payload decryption can now be achieved by decoding each cipher byte from its two character nibble encoding and XOR'ing it with the XOR key derived from the cloned PRNG.

 ### Implementation

+Payload decryption can now be achieved by decoding each cipher byte from its two character nibble encoding and XOR'ing it with the XOR key derived from the cloned PRNG ([decrypt.py](./decrypt.py)).

 ```python
 class PRNG_with_state_1651(object):